Ductless Air Conditioning

 For more information about the durability and quality of certain brands, please see the “Brands” section below.

 Many ductless AC systems also offer additional functionality.
 Common features include the ability to heat a space as well as cool it, remote controls, programmable timers, and reusable air filters.

 As you might expect, the more features a particular system has, the higher the price will be.

-This brand’s ductless AC units receive generally positive feedback, and is likely a solid choice for most buyers.
+This brand’s ductless AC units receive generally positive feedback, and is a solid choice for most buyers.

-Customer reviews say that this unit consistently cools the amount of space the manufacturer claims.
-Many people say that they had no trouble installing the unit whatsoever, while others claimed it was a bit of a pain.
 Many also noted that these units run very quietly compared to others.
 Overall, a fairly solid brand, according to customer reviews.